carpentries-incubator/machine-learning-novice-python/_episodes/04-modelling.md

 ## Regression vs classification

-In our previous example, we predicted blood length of hospital stay from a severity of illness score using linear regression.
-The task of predicting a continuous variable is typically referred to as a *regression*.

-Our new goal is to predict the outcome (in-hospital mortality) of hospital patients.
+Our goal is to predict the outcome (in-hospital mortality) of hospital patients.
 Predicting one or more classes is typically referred to as *classification*.

+The task of predicting a continuous variable (for example, length of hospital stay) is typically referred to as a *regression*.

 Slightly confusingly regression models can be used for both regression tasks and classification tasks.
 Don't let this throw you off!

-Recall that our function for a linear regression is:
+The function for a linear regression is:

 $$
 \hat{y} = wX + b